 Public Engagement Opportunities

 These pages are updated only occasionally.
-The best way to stay up to date with current opportunities is to join the University of Glasgow Public Engagement mailing list.
+The best way to stay up to date with current opportunities is to join the Engagement mailing list.

 There's a multitude of opportunities to do public engagement or involve the public in your research, working in partnership with organisations outside of academia:

-- Explorathon - An annual celebration of research every September.
+- Explorathon - An annual celebration of research from ALL disciplines, funded by the European Commission

-- FameLab - Annual UK-wide science communication competition.
-Applications for 2020 are currently open.
+- FameLab - Annual UK-wide science communication competition

 - Glasgow Science Festival - Annual festival in June accepting proposals from researchers from all disciplines (not just science!) as part of their Adult, All Ages and Schools programmes.
 The proposal deadline is usually December, with festival delivery in mid-June.
 For more information, visit the website.

 - STEM Ambassador - For anyone with a STEM background: engage school children and teachers with your research through school visits.
-Visit the Science Connects website for more information.
+Visit the SSERC website for more information.

 - Glasgow Science Centre - Get involved with 'Curiosity Live', a celebration of research for families or adults through 'Science Lates'.
 All research disciplines welcome, not just science.
 There are also opportunities to collect data for your research.
 Contact firstname.lastname@example.org for more information.